-- Have you directly observed [applicant's name] work with children? - During the period that [applicant's name] worked in your organisation, did you have any concerns about [applicant's name] behaviour or conduct when working with a child or children?
+- have you directly observed [applicant's name] work with children? - during the period that [applicant's name] worked in your organisation, did you have any concerns about [applicant's name] behaviour or conduct when working with a child or children?
 If yes, what steps were taken to deal with these concerns?
+Were these concerns satisfactorily resolved? - 25 This document was downloaded as a PDF from the Department's Policy and Advisory Library (PAL) www2.education.vic.gov.au/pal.
+To ensure you are accessing the most up-to-date information, please refer to the digital version of this information on the PAL website.

-Were these concerns satisfactorily resolved? - Do you have any concerns about [applicant's name] working directly with children? - Has any disciplinary action been taken against the applicant in relation to inappropriate or unprofessional conduct towards a child? - Were there instances where you had concerns that [applicant's name] did not always behave with integrity in their employment, such as not dealing with others in an ethical manner, not declaring or managing a conflict of interest appropriately or not dealing with sensitive or confidential information in an appropriate way?
+- do you have any concerns about [applicant's name] working directly with children? - has any disciplinary action been taken against the applicant in relation to inappropriate or unprofessional conduct towards a child? - were there instances where you had concerns that [applicant's name] did not always behave with integrity in their employment, such as not dealing with others in an ethical manner, not declaring or managing a conflict of interest appropriately or not dealing with sensitive or confidential information in an appropriate way?
 If yes, what steps were taken to deal with these concerns?
 Were these concerns satisfactorily resolved?